From textile waste to building materials

 Collection – where does the textile waste come from?

-Retextil works with textile waste from both businesses and public-sector actors in Europe.
+Retextil works with textile waste from both businesses and public-sector stakeholders in Europe.

-This can include surplus stock, discarded textiles, or materials that can no longer be reused in their original form.
+This may include surplus stock, discarded textiles, or materials that can no longer be reused in their original form.

-With new EU requirements for separate collection of textiles, volumes are growing significantly.
+With new EU requirements for separate collection of textiles, volumes are increasing significantly.

-That calls for solutions that don’t just handle the waste—but make it possible to use it at scale.
+This creates a need for solutions that not only handle the waste, but also make it possible to use it at scale.

 02.

-Coarse sorting – the first step toward new use
+Coarse sorting – the first step towards new use

-After collection, the textiles go through an initial coarse sorting.
+After collection, the textiles undergo an initial coarse sorting.

 Materials that can be reused directly are sorted out.